What Are Extremities?

 Think of the extremity joints as a pulley system, like a cable gym system.
 The joint is the pulley while the muscles and tendons represent the cables.
 When the pulley (extremity joint) is in optimal alignment, the cables (muscles and tendons) glide smoothly with minimal energy expenditure.
 When the pulley is out of optimal alignment then the cables are either are too tight or too loose, resulting in altered function and wasted energy.
 Over time, the cables wear out faster, the body adapts and eventually the inning over the cable begins to fray and the entire pulley ceases to function.

 How Does The Spine Effect The Extremities?

 The extremities directly or indirectly connect to the spine.
 More important, the extremities receive their power and information via the nervous system through the spine.
-If there is a misalignment in the spine causing nerve pressure then the extremities do not receive optimal power and information to perform their tasks efficiently and effectively.
+If there is a misalignment in the spine causing nerve pressure the extremities do not receive optimal power and information to perform their tasks efficiently and effectively.

 What Structures and Conditions Are Effected By Extremity Misalignments?

 - Shoulder joint complex – consisting of the scapula (wing bone), distal clavicle, and proximal humerus bones.
 Structures that may be effected are the rotator cuff muscles, deltoids, biceps, triceps, chest muscles, neck muscles, and associated ligaments and bursa.
 Conditions include tendonitis, bursitis, arthritis, impingement, instability and sports injuries and general shoulder pain.